On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: The mod two cohomology of and Hodge numbers of

 defined in \cite{CBM} and described in considerable detail in \cite{AP19}.
 Applying \cite[Theorem~$1.1$]{AP19}, if the corresponding polytope has $l_v$ vertices, we have that

 We note that the rank of $\beta$, and hence $h^1(\breve{\shL}_\RR,\ZZ_2)$, can be computed easily for hypersurfaces in smooth toric Fano fourfolds using \cite[Theorem~$1.1$]{AP19} and toric geometry.
-In particular \cite[Theorem~$1.1$]{AP19} allows us to compute the value of $h^1(\shL_\RR,\ZZ_2)$ from the square map $D \mapsto D^2$ in the cohomology ring of $X$.
-We collect the computation of $h^1(\shL_\RR,\ZZ_2)$ for anti-canonical hypersurfaces in each of the $124$ smooth toric Fano fourfolds, as classified in \cite{B99}, in the following result.
+In particular \cite[Theorem~$1.1$]{AP19} allows us to compute the value of $h^1(\breve{\shL}_\RR,\ZZ_2)$ from the square map

+in the cohomology ring of $X$.
+We collect the computation of $h^1(\breve{\shL}_\RR,\ZZ_2)$ for anti-canonical hypersurfaces in each of the $124$ smooth toric Fano fourfolds, as classified in \cite{B99}, in the following result.

-\begin{proposition} Let $X$ be an anti-canonical hypersurface $X$ in a smooth toric Fano fourfold.
+\begin{proposition} Let $X$ be an anti-canonical hypersurface in a smooth toric Fano fourfold.
 Then,